jkomoros/boardgame/README.md

 }
 ```

 This is our Legal method.
 We embed `moves.CurrentPlayer`, but add on our own logic.
 That's why we call `m.CurrentPlayer.Legal` first, since we want to extend our "superclass".
+In general you should always call the Legal method of your super class, as even moves.Base includes important logic in its Legal implementation.

 ```
 func (m *MoveHideCards) Apply(state boardgame.MutableState) error {